-Eastern View: Coconut has the following qualities...Sweet, cooling, and heavy.
-Balancing these qualities with the digestive spices of curry powder and ginger - and it's a good meal for Kaphas in winter.
+Eastern View: Coconut has the following qualities...sweet, cooling, heavy and it balances Vata and Pitta, and increases Kapha in excess.

 Coconut is a highly regarded food in Ayurveda.
 It is predominant in the sweet taste, has a cooling effect on the body and also a sweet post-digestive effect.
-Although it is relatively heavy and difficult to digest, it is useful in small amounts to nourish and invigorate the body and promote contentment and satisfaction in the mind - due to its sweet taste.
+It balances pitta and vata and although it is relatively heavy and difficult to digest, it is useful in small amounts to nourish and invigorate the body and promote contentment and satisfaction in the mind - due to its sweet taste.

+Coconut is grounding and it's also great at cooling and pacifying Pitta!
 Ayurveda considers coconut a natural stress-buster.
 And in this dish the coconut combined with spices like cinnamon, cardamom, ginger, cloves, cumin, coriander, and turmeric, (typically found in curry powder) - coconut is not only delicious and versatile, but also heals the digestive system and promotes better metabolism.
-Kaphas who tend to have a sluggish metabolism in winter can benefit greatly from some coconut.

 Western View: From a Western perspective, coconut is a gluten-free, alkaline food high in saturated fat and fibre.
 It also contains protein and some important minerals - calcium, iron, potassium and magnesium.
 Due to its high fat content it is low GI and will decrease the overall GI of any meal when added.
-GReat for combating that Kapha high blood sugar levels
+Especially important to Pitta's who can run into unstable blood sugar levels when stressed.